BIO

 VIRTUAL REALITY FILMMAKING

-In 2017, I was accepted to the New York Film Academy's Virtual Reality Filmmaking Program, where for my final project I worked alongside Black Lives Matter Greater New York and directed a virtual reality documentary following a widow named Angelique Negroni- Kearse who lost her husband Andrew Kearse to police brutality.
+In 2017, I was accepted into the New York Film Academy’s Virtual Reality Filmmaking Program.
+For my final project, I collaborated with Black Lives Matter Greater New York to direct a virtual reality documentary following Angelique Negroni-Kearse — a widow who lost her husband, Andrew Kearse — to police brutality.
+This project further reinforced my belief in immersive media as a powerful tool for storytelling, empathy, and social change.